gearpump/gearpump/docs/deployment-msg-delivery.md

    $HADOOP_HOME/sbin/start-dfs.sh
    ```

-4. When creating a HadoopCheckpointStore, set the hadoop configuration as in the `core-site.xml`
+4. When creating a `HadoopCheckpointStore`, set the hadoop configuration as in the `core-site.xml`

    ```scala
    val hadoopConfig = new Configuration